Main Prem Ki Diwani Hoon: Plot

-Sanjana (Kareena Kapoor) is a vivacious young woman.
-She has just graduated from college and is not happy about the concept of arranged marriage, much to the dismay of her mother Susheela (Himani Shivpuri).
+Sanjana is a vivacious young woman.
+She has just graduated from college and is not happy about the concept of arranged marriage, much to the dismay of her mother Susheela.

 Roopa, Sanjana's older sister, who has settled in the U.S., calls up her parents to inform them that her friend, Prem, has seen Sanjana's photo and is interested in getting to know her.
 Prem is a wealthy businessman, settled in the U.S. with his parents.
-Sanjana is not pleased with this development but she eventually agrees and meets Prem Kishen (Hrithik Roshan).
+Sanjana is not pleased with this development but she eventually agrees and meets Prem.

 At first, Sanjana can't stand the enthusiastic and outgoing Prem, and plays a series of pranks on him.
 As they begin to spend more time together, they eventually fall in love, much to the delight of her parents who adore him too.
 He returns to the U.S. for his job and promises to come back.
 However, Roopa informs the family that Prem could not make it, so someone else was sent in his place.

 Sanjana's confused parents find out that there was a mix-up.
 The man who arrived was not the wealthy N.R.I.
 Prem Kumar, whom Sanjana was meant to meet.
 Instead, he is Prem Kishen, an employee in Prem Kumar's company.

-Prem Kumar (Abhishek Bachchan) arrives in India and meets Sanjana and begins to have feelings for her.
-Sanjana's mother slowly tries to push her towards Prem Kumar, though her father (Pankaj Kapur) has reservations because he knows how much Sanjana and Prem Kishan are in love.
+Prem Kumar arrives in India and meets Sanjana and begins to have feelings for her.
+Sanjana's mother slowly tries to push her towards Prem Kumar, though her father has reservations because he knows how much Sanjana and Prem Kishan are in love.

 Prem Kumar and Sanjana begin spending time together and become friends due to their common interests, but Sanjana remains committed to Prem Kishen.
 Prem Kishan returns to Sanjana's house, where he is treated coldly by her mother and witnesses Prem Kumar's feelings for Sanjana.
 He reveals the truth to her – that his boss was supposed to marry her and not him.
 Sanjana is devastated.

 A marriage is arranged for Sanjana and Prem Kumar by their respective mothers.
 Prem Kishen's loyalty to his boss and his boss' happiness forces him to leave, while a heartbroken Sanjana agrees only for the sake of her parents.
 Eventually, Prem Kumar learns the truth and unites Sanjana with Prem Kishen.